Autonomous vehicle company Waymo to test in Florida rain

 Waymo already is testing in multiple areas including the San Francisco and Phoenix areas as well as suburban Detroit and Seattle.

-The company has delayed a full-scale autonomous ride-hailing service in the Phoenix area due to safety concerns.
+The company has delayed a full-scale driverless ride-hailing service in the Phoenix area.